vignettes/Ramos_MultiAssayExperiment.Rmd

 The simplifyTCGA

-function combines all of the above operations to create a more managable MultiAssayExperiment
+operations to create a more managable MultiAssayExperiment

 object and using RangedSummarizedExperiment

-assays where possible.
+assays where

 TCGAutils::simplifyTCGA(acc)

-## 403 genes were dropped because they have exons located on both strands
+## 403 genes were dropped because they have exons located on both strands of the

-## so cannot be represented by a single genomic range.
+## represented by a single genomic range.

-## Use 'single.strand.genes.only=FALSE' to get all the genes in a
+## Use 'single.strand.genes.only=FALSE' to get all the genes in a GRangesList

 ## 'select()' returned 1:1 mapping between keys and columns